tantaman/tantaman.github.io/_posts/2020-05-17-I-Am-You-Are.markdown

 ---
 layout: post
 title:  "I am.
 You are?"
-categories: language philio wellbeing emotion
+tags: language philio wellbeing emotion
 ---
 When we describe how we're feeling we say "I am angry", "I am upset", "I am X"